 I was introduced to the Cumberland River once my travels quieted.
 For the past 22 years, I've cut my teeth on Cumberland River trout.
 I've fished with tons of friends and family on the Cumberland figuring out trout behavior, habits, and generation schedules.
-I grew tired of being asked to guide, so here I am.
+I grew tired of being asked to guide, so I started Cumberland Bottom Ticklers in 2013.
 I'm married to a beautiful and terribly smart woman named Jessica and have two amazing daughters Elizabeth (11) and Amelia (14) who keep me on my toes along with our dog Rascal Lee.
-I reside in Lexington, KY and for the past 20 years have worked with an amazingly talented group of people who know everything about digital aerial photography and airborne laser systems.
+I reside in Versailles, KY and work as a project manager with an amazingly talented group of people who know everything about digital aerial photography and airborne laser systems.
 I'm a certified USCG six-pack near coastal captains license holder, am fully insured, and certified in adult and pediatric first aid.
 I'm typically available anytime to talk trout, so give me a call, shoot a text or send an e-mail and lets talk about your next trip on the Cumberland!